j-b-ferguson/relational-database-design-and-test/README.md

 <h2><p align="center">Normalisation</p></h2>

 The process of normalisation in database design removes data redundancy by measuring the goodness of a relational schema with respect to the <i>normal forms</i>.
 An important concept in normalisation is the <i>key</i> of a relation.
-As a functional dependency X &#8594; Y, a key is the set of attributes in X that completely determine the remaining attributes in Y of a relation.
+For a functional dependency X &#8594; Y, a key is the set of attributes in X that completely determine the remaining attributes in Y of a relation.

 The following points describe the levels of normal forms, where higher normal forms remove data redundancy more deeply.

-First Normal Form (1NF): Attributes of a relation are atomic values and do not contain sets of values.
+First Normal Form (1NF): Attributes of a relation are atomic values and do not contain sets.

 Second Normal Form (2NF): Non-key attributes of a relation must be fully functionally dependent on a key.